shaleen-wonder-ent/user-guides/AzureFileIssue_Solution.md

 [ ] Documented current mount options for every PV (Section 1.2) [ ] Identified missing options per PV (Section 1.3)
 [ ] Identified all deployments/pods using each PVC (Section 1.4)
+[ ] Checked AKS node CPU utilization (Section 1.5)
+[ ] Verified SMB Multichannel status (Section 1.6)
-[ ] Backed up all PV and PVC YAMLs (Section 4, Step 1)
-[ ] Confirmed maintenance window with stakeholders
+[ ] Confirmed application does NOT use POSIX file locks — or decided to omit nobrl (Section 1.7) [ ] Confirmed no Windows clients need access — or noted for NFS planning (Section 1.8) [ ] Backed up all PV and PVC YAMLs (Section 4, Step 1) [ ] Confirmed maintenance window with stakeholders
 [ ] Tested the full procedure in non-prod environment